Rise of nationalism in the Ottoman Empire: Greece

+Synagogues

+An important aspect of forming a national Jewish identity, especially based on religion, was the construction of Synagogues.
+The Jewish houses of worship allowed Jews to congregate in worship and share their ideas and beliefs.
+Many synagogues were constructed or rebuilt during Ottoman rule.
+The Bet Yaakov Synagogue was constructed in Istanbul in 1878.
+The Ahrida Synagogue is an extremely notable one built in Istanbul in the 1430s.
+It is located in the Balat area of Istanbul, a formerly vibrant Jewish area.
+These synagogues were able to function as the cultural center within their own communities.

 Macedonians

 The national awakening of the Macedonians can be said to have begun in the late 19th century; this is the time of the first expressions of ethnic nationalism by limited groups of intellectuals in Belgrade, Sofia, Thessaloniki and St. Petersburg.
 The "Macedonian Question" became especially prominent after the Balkan wars in 1912–1913 and the subsequent division of the Ottoman Macedonia between three neighboring Christian states, followed by tensions between them over its possession.
 In order to legitimize their claims, each of these countries tried to 'persuade' the population into allegiance.
-The Macedonist ideas grew in significance after the First World War, both in Kingdom of Yugoslavia and among the left-leaning diaspora in Kingdom of Bulgaria, and were endorsed by the Comintern.
+The Macedonist ideas grew in significance after the First World War, both in the Kingdom of Yugoslavia and among the left-leaning diaspora in the Kingdom of Bulgaria, and were endorsed by the Comintern.

 Montenegrins

 The Principality was formed on 13 March 1852 when Danilo I Petrović-Njegoš, formerly known as Vladika Danilo II, decided to renounce to his ecclesiastical position as prince-bishop and married.
 With the first Montenegrin constitution being proclaimed in 1855, known as "Danilo's Code".
 After centuries of theocratic rule, this turned Montenegro into a secular principality.

 Grand Voivode Mirko Petrović, elder brother of Danilo I, led a strong army of 7,500 and won a crucial battle against the Turks (army of between 7,000 and 13,000) at Grahovac on 1 May 1858.
 The Turkish forces were routed.
 This victory forced the Great Powers to officially demarcate the borders between Montenegro and Ottoman Turkey, de facto recognizing Montenegro's centuries-long independence.